 Light-Filled Three-Story Addition & Remodel in Graduate Hospital

 In the kitchen, prepping and cooking is now more efficient with increased space and a carefully thought-out work triangle.
 It looks amazing!
-The two-tone cabinets from Beatty Lumber provide more storage than our clients had before, allowing the Silestone quartz counters to remain clutter-free.
-A farmhouse sink and brass fixtures and hardware add a timeless quality to the kitchen.
+The two-tone cabinets from our local kitchen design partner provide more storage than our clients had before, allowing the Silestone quartz counters to remain clutter-free.
+A farmhouse sink and brass faucet and door hardware add a timeless quality to the kitchen.

 An updated lighting scheme combines stylish pendant lights with recessed LEDlight in the ceiling.
 The breakfast nook at the rear of the addition has a new sliding door for easy access to the outdoor patio that also floods the space with natural light.
 We tucked a convenient powder room just off the kitchen.